 If you’re enrolled in a managed care plan in your home community, your coverage may not be adequate when you’re away from home.
 The University’s student plan often provides important support for high deductibles, out-of-network charges or charges from nonparticipating providers.

 Waiving health insurance: Domestic undergraduate students only

-All domestic undergraduate students (full- and part-time) are automatically enrolled in the University’s Student Accident and Sickness Plan unless you waive this plan by submitting an online Health Insurance Waiver through BU Brain by the 6th week of classes.
+All domestic undergraduate students (full- and part-time) are automatically enrolled in the University’s Student Health Insurance Plan unless you waive this plan by submitting an online Health Insurance Waiver through BU Brain by the 6th week of classes.
 Instructions on submitting the waiver are available on this Student Accounts website.
 If you don’t submit the waiver on time, you’ll be responsible for paying for the insurance.

 Because full-time domestic undergraduate students are required to have health insurance, either through your parents’ coverage or through a student insurance policy, your online waiver must identify the specifics of the alternate coverage before your enrollment in the University plan can be waived.
 Part-time students who do not have alternate coverage and who wish to waive the University plan cannot use the online process, and should instead contact Student Accounts at 607-777-2702.

 If you waive the University insurance plan, we’ll assume you don’t need coverage in subsequent semesters unless you inform us that you do.

 Before waiving the University plan, be sure your current coverage can be used for outpatient (laboratory and radiology) services and specialist referrals in the Binghamton area.
 Local systems include UHS and Lourdes Hospital.
 And if you’re waiving the student plan, make sure you understand about your insurance coverage and have important insurance information (contact information, plan and group numbers, etc.) on hand.